IdoiaReina/mudae-tools/README.md

 - [ ] Scroll diff on picker
 - [ ] Able to change colors + save in localstorage
 - [ ] Take a screenshot of harem
-- [ ] Verify image before load in maker
+- [x] Verify image before load in maker
 - [ ] Log out of Imgur
+- [ ] Convert images to png